 Dedicated readers may remember this (slightly modified) address.
-We're all throwing shade at 2016 and the need for optimism feels even more relevant as we dip a nervous toe into 2017.
+We’re all throwing shade at the past year and the need for optimism feels even more relevant as we dip a nervous toe into the future.
 Or maybe I’m too hungover to come up with anything new.

 For others, a new year means waking up January 1st in last night’s makeup and one shoe, rubbing mascara from your eyes while looking in the mirror and making RESOLUTIONS.
 Because a new year means a new you.
 One where you can get fit, find love, take that improv class, quit day drinking, stop using LOL and start being nice to the cat.
 I don’t know what you’re into.
 The point is: